 …which is more than I can say for most of my friends and acquaintances.
 I know *some* of you have seen BLMs this summer.
 Come on!

 Hi Phoebe – On Sunday, June 29 at 11:30 AM, I spotted from the kitchen window a medium sized groundhog meandering across our garden underneath the bird feeders.
 She/he seemed in no particular hurry; I think she/he was there to celebrate Aunt Rita’s birthday….who knows.
 This morning I spotted a rather large rabbit.
 I realize a rabbit is not a “beaver like” mammal but thought I would report it anyway.
 In that ilk, we are now getting hummingbirds since I put up a special feeder for them AND there is a deer coming at night to nibble on some of my flowers.
-All of this from Rood Avenue in Windsor, CT (the oldest town in CT celebrating its 375th birthday this summer) and where wildlife is always welcome.
+All of this from Windsor, CT (the oldest town in CT celebrating its 375th birthday this summer) and where wildlife is always welcome.
 Love from your Aunt Holly.